mikeacjones/docker-mulesoft-policy-tester/README.md

 ### Build the Image
 1. Clone report: `git clone https://github.com/nonamesec/mulesoft-policy-testing-docker`
-2. Build Image by executing `docker build -t mule-policy-tester` from repo folder
+2. Build Image by executing `docker build -t mule-policy-tester .` from repo folder

 ### Test the policy
 1. Ensure that POM.XML has the `groupId` set to `sec.noname`